 The personal response (10%) is meant to ensure that students keep abreast of weekly readings and are critically engaging with the texts/ articles to a sufficient level of depth.
-The personal response requires students to critically respond to one of the readings assigned in the first 3 weeks of the course.
-Students are expected to state the importance of the text in the context of the pertinent epoch studied in class as well as critically analyze the text from a literary, stylistic and thematic standpoint.
+The personal response requires students to critically respond to one of the readings assigned in the first 3 weeks of the course and to state the importance of the text in the context of decade/movement/epoch studied in class.
+Students are also expected to critically analyze the text from both a thematic as well as a stylistic standpoint.

-Midterm (20%) The midterm exam is scheduled for Feb 27th.
+Midterm Test (20%) The midterm exam is scheduled for Feb 27th.
 The exam lasts one hour and 20 minutes and consists of a series of short answer questions and an essay.
-All topics covered until the last lesson before the midterm will be examined.
+All topics/themes covered until the last lecture before the midterm test will be examined.

 Essays are meant to be an opportunity for students to reflect on class lectures/readings by providing opinions, reactions, thoughts, ideas, and questions related to issues discussed in class (or stemming from issues related to such ideas) and further researched by students.
 Essays will be submitted approximately every five weeks and are worth 20% each for a total of 40% of your final grade.
 It is paramount to build on the feedback obtained in the first essay to write a better and more convincing second essay.
-Important information about the University of Waterloo Writing Centre has been posted on announcements (LEARN)

-and it is advisable to use all the help available on campus to work on improving your writing.
+Important information about the University of Waterloo Writing Centre has been posted on announcements (LEARN) and it is advisable to use all the help available on campus to work on improving your writing.
 This is a course which is meant to strengthen the student's overall writing skills.